benrucker/JermaBot/README.md

 You will also need ffmpeg to be on your system path.
 If you want to use TTS features, you will need [voice.exe](https://www.elifulkerson.com/projects/commandline-text-to-speech.php) if you're on Windows, or `libespeak1` if you're on Linux.

+If you want to use the `speakanime` command, you will need the `espeak` command to be on your path (regardless of platform).

 Clone this repo,
 ```git clone https://github.com/benrucker/discord-jerma.git```